Operational models of temperature superpositions: Discussion

-Finally, as shown in Sec.~\ref{sec:partialpre}, our results do not depend on full thermalisation of the probe.
-Thus they will be relevant for physical, non-idealised scenarios, including those discussed in the motivation of this work, e.g.~a quantum extension of the Tolman-Ehrenfest problem~\cite{TolmanEhrenfest1930}, or the Unruh and Hawking effects for particle detectors with quantised centre of mass~\cite{Foo2020, Barbado2020,fooPRR2021}.
+Finally, as shown in Sec.~\ref{sec:partialpre}, we see our results do not depend on full thermalisation of the probe.
+Thus they will be relevant for physical, non-idealised scenarios, including those relativistic scenarios discussed.

-\acknowledgements This work was supported by Australian Research Council (ARC) Future Fellowship grant FT210100675, ARC DECRA grant DE170100712, and through the ARC Centre of Excellence for Engineered Quantum Systems (EQUS) CE170100009.
+\acknowledgements This work was supported by Australian Research Council (ARC) Future Fellowship grant FT210100675, ARC DECRA grant DE170100712, and through the ARC Centre of Excellence for Engineered Quantum Systems (EQUS) CE170100009, as well as the Knut and Alice Wallenberg Foundation through Wallenberg Academy Fellowship No. 2021.0119.
+Nordita is supported in part by NordForsk.
 The authors acknowledge the traditional owners of the land on which the University of Queensland is situated, the Turrbal and Jagera people.